bamaksu/mobileum/readme.md

+# Introduction
+This is Exercise Q4 Automation with cypress

-Install Playwright browsers
+# Install Playwright Browsers

 npx playwright install

+# Getting Started
-Run all tests
+Run command "npx palywright" to run all test
-npx playwright test